the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 You don't need a text translator.
 You just need to focus on two things: the relationships (who linked to whom) and the emotion (±1 score).
 But first, you need to verify if those surviving emotional scores are actually reliable indicators of real human feelings.
 Can we prove that certain types of languages led to certain types of links or certain types of attacks?

-You need to use the surviving **Linguistic Artifacts** (the LIWC scores) to see exactly which words were driving the ±1 sentiment score.
+You need to use the surviving **Linguistic Artifacts** (the LIWC scores) to see exactly which words were driving the ±1 sentiment scores.

 _Post properties associated with negative (red) vs positive (green) sentiment_
 {% include Test10.html %}

 That chart right there is our proof!
 It shows exactly which language drives the digital interactions:
-* The red bars (positive correlation) confirm that features like LIWC_Anger and VADER Negative sentiment are strongly linked to conflict links (LINK_SENTIMENT=−1).
+* The red bars (positive correlation) confirm that features like _LIWC_Anger_ and _VADER Negative sentiment_ are strongly linked to **conflict links** (LINK_SENTIMENT=−1).
-* The green bars (negative correlation) confirm that positive features like LIWC_Posemo and VADER Positive sentiment are strongly linked to friendly links (LINK_SENTIMENT=+1).
+* The green bars (negative correlation) confirm that positive features like _LIWC_Posemo_ and _VADER Positive sentiment_ are strongly linked to **friendly links** (LINK_SENTIMENT=+1).

 This confirms that the data is viable for reconstructing the history of the 2014–2017 era as we can actually "read" the emotion of a dead civilization.

 Now that you know _what_ language drove the sentiment, you need to know _who_ the main players were.
-If we want to understand the chaos of 2014–2017, we cannot treat the entire network the same way.
-We need to identify the "hotspots": the communities that were most likely to start a digital fight, and the ones that were constantly getting attacked.
+If you want to understand the chaos of 2014–2017, you cannot treat the entire network the same way.
+You need to identify the "hotspots": the communities that were most likely to start a digital fight, and the ones that were constantly getting attacked.

 You track every single negative link (LINK_SENTIMENT = -1) to find the source and the target.
-To do this, you split the conflict into two sides: the Instigators (the ones starting the fights) and the Targets (the ones getting called out).
-Check out what the data showed us:
+To do this, you split the conflict into two sides: the **Instigators** (the ones starting the fights) and the **Targets** (the ones getting called out).
+Check out what the data showed you:

 {% include subreddits_receiving_starting.html %}

 ###### The Instigators (The Attackers)

 First, you tracked which communities were the most aggressive.
 You looked at the "Source" of every negative link to see who was reaching out to start trouble.
 This is the Red List.
 These are the top subreddits that initiated the most conflict links.
-Weirdly enough, you will see names like r/subredditdrama right at the top.
+Weirdly enough, you will see names like _r/subredditdrama_ right at the top.
 It makes sense as their whole purpose was to find and talk about fights happening elsewhere.
 By looking at this, we can identify which "tribes" were the most active in pushing the network toward a breaking point.

 ###### The Targets (The Victims)

 But a fight has two sides.
 You also had to look at the "Targets", so the communities that were constantly being linked to in a negative way.
 This is the Blue List.
 These are the communities that were most frequently targeted by others.
-Some of these are huge, like r/askreddit, which just gets a lot of links because it’s so big.
+Some of these are huge, like _r/askreddit_, which just gets a lot of links because it’s so big.
 But others are much more specific.
 You can see communities that were clearly "villains" in the eyes of the rest of the network, getting hammered with negative links from all over the place.

 To make it even clearer, you summarized the data to see the "Net Aggression."
-You wanted to know: is a community a pure attacker, a universal target, or can it do both ?
+You wanted to know: is a community a pure attacker, a universal target, or can it do both?

 {% include negative_hyperlinks_source.html %}

-This summary shows us that conflict wasn't just random noise: it was driven by specific cnetral nodes.
-Why this matters for your mission: Identifying these central nodes tells us who held the power and who caused the friction.
-If we’re going to understand how this society broke down, we have to follow the people who were starting the most fires.
+This summary shows you that conflict wasn't just random noise: it was driven by specific **central nodes**.
+Why this matters for your mission: Identifying these central nodes tells you who held the power and who caused the friction.
+If you’re going to understand how this society broke down, you have to follow the people who were starting the most fires.

-**Mission Status**: You now have your tools and you know who the players are.
+_**Mission Status**: You now have your tools and you know who the players are.
 Now, you can finally zoom out and look at the whole timeline to see if we can spot the moment Earth started to trend toward chaos.
-Let's start by a Bottom-Up analysis.
+Let's start with a Bottom-Up analysis._

 # BOTTOM-UP APPROACH

-#### 2.0 Overall evolution of hyperlink sentiment
+##### 2.0 Overall evolution of hyperlink sentiment

 Now that you have finished the tools and identified the main players, let's look at the big picture.
-The hard part start : putting it all on a timeline.
-You have millions of data points, so your first task is to calculate the Normalized Conflict Fraction every single month for the entire archive, so from 2014 to 2017 to see if we could spot the moment everything started to slide toward the Great Collapse.
+The hard part starts: putting it all on a timeline.
+You have millions of data points, so your first task is to calculate the **Normalized Conflict Fraction** every single month for the entire archive, so from 2014 to 2017, to see if you could spot the moment everything started to slide toward the Great Collapse.

 {% include proportion_negative_over_time.html %}

 **The Verdict: It’s a Mess.**
 Look at that graph.
 If you were hoping for a clean, straight line that tells a simple story, forget it.
-You can try changing the bin size: day, week, month.
-But look at the monthly view: it's a mess!
+You can try changing the bin size: day, month, etc. But look at the monthly view: it's a mess!
 The line is jumping all over the place.
 It's almost impossible to figure out what caused the ups and downs.
 At this scale, everything is blurred together.
 A massive political revolution looks the same as a little server crash.

 You have to refine your analysis.
 You can't analyze 55,000 subreddits one by one.
 A solution is to use **clustering**.

-#### 2.1 Clustering
+##### 2.1 Clustering

-Looking at individual subreddit is not that significant and it's quite difficult to interpret, as you could observe in the preliminary analysis.
+Looking at individual subreddits is not that significant and it's quite difficult to interpret, as you could observe in the preliminary analysis.

-**What should you do now ?**
+**What should you do now?**

 Maybe you should try another approach.
-What if you looked at the evolution of subreddits that have the same thematic ?
-Maybe for example, by looking at all the groups about politics, you can observe out of normal behaviours.
+What if you looked at the evolution of subreddits that have the same theme?
+Maybe for example, by looking at all the groups about politics, you can observe out-of-normal behaviours.

 But the majority of subreddits aren't very active, with very few posts in the span of 3 years.
-Taking all the subreddits might give us noisy results.
+Taking all the subreddits might give you noisy results.
 You decided to arbitrarily choose the subreddits with a total post counts of at least **100 posts**.

-How are you going to group similar subreddits ?
-From the last remaining piece of information from earth great collapse, we found ancient representations of the said subreddit that they called **embeddings**.
-Maybe you can use that to your advantage: what if two similar subreddit had **similar embeddings** ?
+How are you going to group similar subreddits?
+From the last remaining piece of information from Earth's Great Collapse, you found ancient representations of the said subreddits that they called **embeddings**.
+Maybe you can use that to your advantage: what if two similar subreddits had **similar embeddings**?

 Using a technique called **clustering**, you can group vectors by how close they are to each other. **K-Means** is an unsupervised machine learning algorithm used to group data into K clusters based on similarity.

 <details>
-<summary><b>How K-Means works</b></summary>
+<summary><b>How K-Means works?</b></summary>
 <ol>
 <li>Choose the number of clusters (K).</li>
 <li>Initialize (K) centroids (cluster centers).</li>